Nervosys/Botnix/docs/stdenv/stdenv.chapter.md

 - [`UPDATE_NIX_ATTR_PATH`]{#var-passthru-updateScript-env-UPDATE_NIX_ATTR_PATH} – attribute path the `update.nix` discovered the package on (or the [canonical `attrPath`](#var-passthru-updateScript-set-attrPath) when available).
 Example: `pantheon.elementary-terminal`

 ::: {.note}
-An update script will be usually run from the root of the Nixpkgs repository but you should not rely on that.
+An update script will be usually run from the root of the Botpkgs repository but you should not rely on that.
 Also note that `update.nix` executes update scripts in parallel by default so you should avoid running `git commit` or any other commands that cannot handle that.
 :::

 ::: {.tip}